ElektraInitiative/libelektra/tests/shell/shell_recorder/tutorial_wrapper/README.md

 - `# RET: regex` This directive compares the return code (exit status) of the command to the value after `# RET:` .
 If not specified, the exit value is compared to `0`.
 The Shell Recorder uses **regular expressions** to compare the exit code, so an expression like `1|5` is also valid.

 - `# ERROR: regex` Checks if the `kdb` command produced error `regex`.
 The text `regex` is a **regular expression** (e.g. `1|7` will check if the error `1` or the error `7` occurred).
-   If you do not specify a regex, then the Markdown Shell Recorder will then check if the command printed nothing to the standard error output.
+   If you do not specify a regex, then the Markdown Shell Recorder will check if the command printed nothing to the standard error output.

 - `# WARNINGS: csl` The Shell Recorder compares this **comma separated list** of numbers to the warnings thrown by a `kdb` command.